 The Science Mindset bulletin board use statements students make to encourage science students.
 Create a giant brain.
 Then add these statements combined with a positive scientific statement.
 The bulletin board reminds students that their science minds expand as they become open to new ideas and perspectives.

-Periodic Table Bulletin Boards
+Periodic Table of Elements Bulletin Boards

 Create a periodic table bulletin board with tiles decorated by students.
 Each student decorates an element tile with real-life examples related to that element.